filamentphp/filament/packages/admin/docs/02-resources.md

 To view a full list of available form [fields](/docs/forms/fields) and [layout components](/docs/forms/layout), see the [Form Builder documentation](/docs/forms/fields).

-You may also build your own completely custom form [fields](/docs/forms/fields#building-custom-fields) and [layout components](/docs/forms/layout#building-custom-layout-components).
+You may also build your own completely [custom form fields](/docs/forms/fields#building-custom-fields) and [custom layout components](/docs/forms/layout#building-custom-layout-components).

 ### Automatically generating fields